 We were able to make a variety of stocking tasks by removing pegs as needed.
 I found pictures off of Google or Amazon and copied and pasted into PowerPoint.
 I tried to figure out the size as closely as I could, printed in black and white, checked sizing first, and once it was correct I printed 7 color copies on card stock.
 And then handed it to our wonderful laminating lady at school.
 She's the best.
-Doesn't even ask why I'm printing 72 pictures of toothbrushes or gift cards :) But then I made sure to grab her and show her what we made!
+Doesn't even ask why I'm printing 72 pictures of toothbrushes or gift cards :) But then I made sure to show her what we made!

 After laminating it was as simple as cutting them out (you will definitely want a sliding cutter like this one, it's a lot of cutting) and putting a hole punch at the top.
 BOOM.
 Stocking task.

 My students seemed to really enjoy this one.
 I would ask them if they wanted to work at CVS or Walgreens, and then told them their job was to stock toothbrushes!

 This next task is a bit more challenging for students, since the brand is all the same and only the amount in the package and the colors change.
 This is when I learned that grabbing pictures off of Amazon worked so much better because I could search by brand and then grab related items.